aevrah/100-days-of-code/log.md

 **Thoughts:** Already over 20% complete with the course.
 I think that it is well put together so far.
 The only issue I've had is with the volume.

+### Day 4: January 04, 2018
+**Today's Progress**: Finished the AJAX section of Cassidy William's Udemy course ['JavaScript and React for Developers: Master the Essentials'](https://www.udemy.com/js-and-react-for-devs) where we went over calling an API with the CallBack method and with the new Promises Method.
+Started the API section in Udacity's FE Nanodegree to align the subjects I was working on.

+**Thoughts:** I'd like to dive a little deeper into the way promises vs callbacks works.

 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)-->